-Holcim-Lafarge deal close to getting final CCI nod: Ashok Chawla
+The Holcim-Lafarge deal is close to getting final approval from the Competition Commission of India (CCI), CCI chairman Ashok Chawla said.

 In an interview with CNBC-TV18's Menaka Doshi, Chawla promised faster clearance of M&A deals and offered a glimpse into pending revisions in merger control regulations.